 In 1987 it was sent off to auction where it was bought by two Canadian brothers, Doug and Gary Titosky, who recognising its importance started on what was to become a 30 year restoration project.
 In 2019 the part restored car was bought by the Jaguar Daimler Heritage Trust and re-imported to England and its original registration number re-issued by the DVLA.

-The car will be on display on the SP250 Owners’ Club stand at the Classic Motor Show at the NEC from Friday 8th to Sunday 10th November 2019 and the Titoskys are flying over from Canada for the Show.
+The car was displayed on the SP250 Owners’ Club stand at the Classic Motor Show at the NEC from Friday 8th to Sunday 10th November 2019 and the Titoskys flew over from Canada for the Show.

-It is featured on the front cover of the November 2019 issue of the Daimler Lanchester Owners’ Club magazine Driving Member with a three page ‘Autobiography’ inside.
+It was featured on the front cover of the November 2019 issue of the Daimler Lanchester Owners’ Club magazine Driving Member with a three page ‘Autobiography’ inside.

 Towards the end of the 1950s Daimler decided to try and open up a new market sector in the US with a small sports car powered by a brand new 2½ litre V8 engine.
 The engine was designed by Edward Turner using motorbike engineering philosophy and produced in both 2½ and 4½ litre forms.
 The new car was in every respect a departure from traditional Daimler practice.
 The chassis was based on the Triumph TR3, a manual gearbox was an option (Daimler had previously favoured pre-select gearboxes), Girling disc brakes were fitted on all four wheels and the strikingly styled body was made from fibreglass instead of steel.
 The new model was launched at the New York Motor Show in April 1959 (where it was unofficially voted as the ugliest car at the show) and was at first called the Daimler Dart.
 Chrysler Corporation protested that they had this name registered for a Dodge and threatened legal action.
 With little time to come up with a new name, Daimler used the project number SP 250 as the model number.